ericgsmith/d7patternlab/README.md

 ```

 ## Image styles
-Please, please, please add a new image atom for each image style we create in Drupal.
+Add a new image atom for each image style created in Drupal.

 ## View modes
-Drupal view modes are awesome.
-Currently we provide an example molecule for the teaser view modes.
-Again, please please
+Currently we provide an example organism for the node teaser view mode.
+All available view modes should be documented /
-document all view modes.
+added to Pattern Lab.